korpling/annatto/docs/graph_ops/check.md

 set to `verbose`, each failed test will be followed by a short appendix listing all matches to help you debug your data.
 If nothing is set, no report will be shown.

+`failed_only`: If set to true, a report will only contain results of failed tests.

 `save`: If you provide a file path (the file can exist already), the report is additionally saved to disk.